-It’s not the most comfortable, but there are a few perks: you’ll get to openly bring in food and drinks you’ve purchased from elsewhere without having to smuggle them in, and you will get plenty of instagrammable opportunities in the area (the corridors to the washrooms are inked with black and white graffiti).
+It’s not the most comfortable, but there are a few perks: you get to bring in alcohol that can be purchased from the intermission bar!
+There’s also plenty of instagrammable opportunities in the area (the corridors to the washrooms are inked with black and white graffiti).

 There’s also a concessions stand for more-than-average cinema nosh and tosh.
 Their movie selections range from current blockbusters to classic movies to art films.
 They currently have a run of films that were nominated for the Oscar this year.

 The Projecter is located at 6001 Beach Road, #05-00, Golden Mile Tower Singapore 199589

 While the fate of their Golden Mile outlet still hangs in the air, the cinema has opened a secondary outlet at Riverside Point called Projector X. Taking over an abandoned fourth floor Chinese disco, Projector X has all the same properties of what makes heading to The Projector so fun.
 It’s cosy and a little run-down, but hey, that indie charm and atmosphere is exactly why you go to The Projector instead of your neighbourhood Golden Village.

 This outlet also has a new cinema hall called The Neon Room, with socially distanced 48-seater of comfy cinema seats, booth and coffee tables.
 You’ll also be able to enjoy a big screen experience with wireless headphones so that it’s just the film and you – no distractions.